lchski/ecustom.ca/content/articles/imperfect-design.md

 custom_link:
 ---

 Too often in design, we get caught up with the idea that a design has to be (or even can be) perfect.
 We strive, we push ourselves to create the best possible interface for our users.
-We work hard to achieve that 100% interface.
+We work hard to achieve that perfect interface.

 But are we going about this all wrong?

+*I think we are.*

+## School marks

+To help illustrate my point, I'd like to bring the discussion to school marks, specifically marks in highschool.

+Marks in highschool are a funny thing.
+All through our education up to that point, we're taught that a mark of A (or the coveted A+) is the ultimate standard to achieve.
+By logic, then, we should see it as 100%, because we can't go any higher.

+However, what we see in highschool is actually quite different.

+When we arrive at highschool, with our eyes on the look out for bullies in the washrooms, what we hear from our teachers is that an A mark is actually part of a *range of percentages*.
+(It's at this point my mind was blown when I first received percentage marks.)

+So if our "ultimate standard" is no longer represented by a mark of 100%, but rather a mark from 80% to 100%, we realize that that standard is actually easier to achieve.

 Notes: